Proven Albany Nursing Home Abuse Attorneys Ready To Fight For You

 Our Albany Nursing Home Abuse Attorneys – Can Help You Fight Back

-At E. Stewart Jones Hacker Murphy, we admit we are two-faced: compassionate and supportive to our clients, and tough as nails towards any opposing party who dares try to take advantage of them.
+At E. Stewart Jones Hacker Murphy, as lawyers, we admit we are two-faced: compassionate and supportive to our clients, and tough as nails towards any opposing party who dares try to take advantage of them.
 Our courtroom record is so successful that, ironically, we don’t go to court as often as we used to – opposing parties usually prefer to negotiate a settlement instead.

 If you suspect that your loved one is suffering from nursing home abuse or neglect, you cannot afford to “wait and see.”
 You need to spring into action immediately.
-Contact us online or call our Albany office at (518) 486-8800 and speak with our experienced Albany nursing home abuse lawyers.
+Contact us online or call our Albany office at (518) 486-8800 and speak with our experienced Albany nursing home abuse attorney.
 Remember: you pay us nothing unless we win.
 We serve clients in Arbor Hill, Normanskill, Pine Hills, Manning Boulevard, and elsewhere in the Albany area.